samkusin/clemens_iigs/README.md

 ## Author's Note

 This project is not entirely novel as there are finished emulator projects like KEGS and MAME.
 I doubt Clemens will ever achieve parity with those projects.
-Given the relative popularity of other equivalent classic home computer systems (C64, Amiga) and the IIgs software library, it's even unclear how many will find
+Given the relative popularity of other equivalent classic home computer systems (C64, Amiga) and the IIgs software library, it's unclear whether this emulator will ever see genuine usage.

 I've open-sourced this project for exposure.
 I doubt external contributions will be useful until I complete a few more core systems (Ensoniq audio, super-hires and smartport being the big ones.)